kurokirasama/nushell_scripts/README.md

 - jdown: python wrapper for jdownloader's download list
 - check `yt-api help` for a youtube api in nu
 - `ytm online` play music from your playlists directly using yt-api

+> Disclaimer: some of this have been taken from de #cool-script discord channel of Nushell ;)